 You could build a personal site and learn what you need to get it done.

 That’s how absolutely countless developers have cut their teeth, including me.
 I wanted a personal website years ago, and I struggled through getting a self-hosted WordPress site online so I could have full control over everything and bend it to my will.
 Once you have an actual website online, and you know at least some people are seeing it, it gives you all the motivation in the world to keep going and evolve further.

-The way you actually learn is going to be a combination of all this stuff.
+You will actually learn by doing a combination of all this stuff.

-People are obsessed with asking musicians if they’re self-taught.
+People are obsessed with asking musicians if they’re “self-taught”.
 Like, if they are, their amazingness triples because it means their creative genius was delivered by a lightning bolt at birth.
-They don’t need anyone else to learn; they merely look at those guitar strings and know what to do.
+They don’t need anyone else to learn; they merely look at those guitar strings or piano keys and know what to do.

 And if they were taught by a teacher, then, well, that’s all out the door.
 If they are good at all, then it’s because the teacher delivered that to them.

 People learn anything — music and web development included — inside a hurricane of influences.
 Let’s stick with music for a second.
 Learning to play comes in many forms.
 You learn by listening to music an awful lot.
 You can do fundamental practice, like finger exercises and going up and down scales.
 You can learn to transpose chords on a chalkboard.
 You can watch YouTube all day and night.
 You can sign up for online courses.
 You can go to local jams to watch and play along.
 You can join a band.
 You can take lessons from someone advertising on Craigslist.
 You can go to a local music school.
 You can read books about music.